jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

+# Pipelines
+A pipeline contains materialized views and streaming tables declared in Python or SQL source files.
+Delta Live Tables infers the dependencies between these tables, ensuring updates occur in the correct order.
+For each dataset, Delta Live Tables compares the current state with the desired state and proceeds to create or update datasets using efficient processing methods.

 # Pros and Cons of DLT
 _Advantages_
-- Automatic dependency resolution of tasks/notebooks in pipeline orchestration.
+- Automatic dependency resolution of tables/notebooks in pipeline orchestration.
 This reduces the complexity of pipeline creation and maintenance.
 - Automatic cluster management (which cluster, how many workers)
 - Incremental Data Processing: DLT supports incremental processing, which is resource-efficient as only new or changed data is processed (see Checkpoints).
 - Data Quality and Validation: With "Expectations," users can define validation rules to ensure data integrity.
 Invalid data is quarantined, enabling a more reliable data flow and reducing the likelihood of bad data impacting downstream processes.
+- DLT performs maintenance tasks on tables being updated.
+Maintenance can improve query performance and reduce cost by removing old versions of tables.

 _Disadvantages_
-- Execution of DLT code is not fully possible while developing
+- Execution of DLT code is not fully possible while developing.
 - The DLT-engine: It is hard to know what is going on under the DLT-hood e.g. to know when a full recompute is done or not.
 - Vendor Lock-In: DLT is optimized for the Databricks ecosystem.
 Migrating to another platform could be complex.
+- You cannot use Delta Sharing with a Delta Live Tables materialized view or streaming table published to Unity Catalog.